 If you search for too many secured credit cards, multiple hard inquiries within a short period may hurt your score.
 This may decrease your credit score or lenders might think that you are depending on credit more than you should.

-If you have filed bankruptcy previously, credit card providers may consider it as a sign that you are unable to pay bills and unable to take that risk.
+If you have filed for bankruptcy previously, credit card providers may consider it a sign that you are unable to pay bills and unable to take that risk.

 How to find out why your application was denied